Learning to Play Multi-Follower Bayesian Stackelberg Games: Model

 \end{definition} Note that $\Reg(T)$ is a random variable, because the selection of $x^t$ depends on the past type realizations $\btheta^{1}$, ..., $\btheta^{t - 1}$.
 We aim to minimize the expected regret $\E[ \Reg(T) ]$.

 Lastly, our model assumes followers behave \textit{myopically}, selecting their best actions based only on the leader's current strategy, without considering future rounds.
-This is consistent with the related literature~\citep{peng_learning_2019, bacchiocchi2024samplecomplexity, letchford-optimal-strategy} and well-motivated in settings like online platforms or security games where followers maximize their immediate utility.
+This is consistent with the literature on learning in Stackelberg games (see related works) and well-motivated in settings like online platforms or security games where followers maximize their immediate utility.